 Automatic syncing: Auto-syncing is a great timesaving tool.
 Ideally, any updates you make to your shared calendar sync with your account, as well as the accounts of anyone else involved.
 Many calendar apps feature automatic syncing and integration with other apps.

 - Cross-platform availability: Not everyone has the same platform, so cross-platform availability is a huge plus.
 It eliminates the need for multiple apps across platforms while keeping everyone on the same page no matter what device they're using.

 If you need a calendar app you can use companywide, consider these eight options that have excellent features and are highly recommended by business owners across different industries.

 Asana is more than a shared calendar app.
 While it has calendar features, it also makes it easy to manage team projects and tasks.
 The Timeline feature shows every piece of a project, how it all fits together and helps you track changes.
 Asana has a mobile app and has more than 100 integrations.

 Asana doesn't have a free plan, but it offers free trials and a lite version.

 Calendly is automated scheduling software that works with your calendar to automatically check your availability.
-It claims to help schedule meetings without a lot of back-and-forth emails.
-Other features include the ability to schedule buffer time between meetings, time zone detection, compatibility with apps like Salesforce, GoToMeeting, and Zapier, and it grows with your team.
+It helps schedule meetings without a lot of back-and-forth emails.
+Other features include the ability to schedule buffer time between meetings, time zone detection, compatibility with apps like Salesforce, GoToMeeting and Zapier, and it grows with your team.